iqbalsetiawan/iqbalsetiawan/README.md

 # Hi there!
 I'm Iqbal. 👋

-Yo, glad you stumbled into my little web hideout!
+Glad you stumbled into my little web hideout!
 I’m a dev who kicked things off with web tech, then caught the mobile dev bug.
-Now I’m all about crafting smooth, cross-device vibes that just click.
-My journey’s been a wild ride—full of detours and wins—and I’m loving every second of it.
+Now I’m all about crafting smooth, cross device vibes that just click.
+My journey’s been a wild ride and I’m loving every second of it.

 ### Get in Touch